Helicity modulus and chiral symmetry breaking for boundary conditions with finite twist: Abstract

 \section{Abstract}

 We study the response of a two-dimensional classical XY model to a finite (non-infinitesimal) twist of the boundary conditions.
 We use Monte Carlo simulations to evaluate the free energy difference between periodic and twisted-periodic boundary conditions and find deviations from the expected quadratic dependence on the twist angle.
 Consequently, the helicity modulus (spin-stiffness) shows a non-trivial dependence on the twist angle.
-We show that the deviation from the expected behavior arises because of a degeneracy due to the chirality of the spin-waves which leads to an additional entropy contribution in the quasi-long-range ordered phase.
-We give an improved prescription for the numerical evaluation of the helicity modulus and resolve some open questions related to anti-periodic boundary conditions.
+We show that the deviation from the expected behavior arises because of the mixing of states with opposite chirality which leads to an additional entropy contribution in the quasi-long-range ordered phase.
+We give an improved prescription for the numerical evaluation of the helicity modulus for a finite twist, and we discuss the spontaneous breaking of the chiral symmetry for the anti-periodic boundary conditions.
 We also discuss applications to discrete spin systems and some experimental scenarios where boundary conditions with finite twist are necessary.